Huerto del Rey, Burgos

 Huerto del Rey (King's Garden) is the zone that's actually become Burgos's food destination.
 The name references the royal gardens that once occupied this space—medieval Burgos was a royal city, and this zone retains that sense of deliberate planning.
 It's not the oldest part of the city.
 It's the part that was designed to be significant.
 Now it's becoming the part where serious eating happens.

-The numbers here are the strongest in Burgos.
-La Boca del Lobo has 2,748 reviews at 4.4 stars with a Hot Score of 73.06—the highest-scoring restaurant in any Burgos zone tracked.
-Tiempos Líquidos Wine Room pulls 4.9 stars on 247 reviews with a Hot Score of 69.94, which means it's executing at a level that's rare.
-Restaurante Mesón Los Herreros has 4,677 reviews at 4.3 stars.
+La Boca del Lobo is widely reviewed at 4.4 stars.
+Tiempos Líquidos Wine Room pulls 4.9 stars with hundreds of reviews.
+Restaurante Mesón Los Herreros has thousands of reviews at 4.3 stars.
 These aren't new places.
 They're established restaurants that have built serious reputations.

 What's happening in Huerto del Rey is a quiet concentration of quality.
-The zone has 58% native-language reviews across 6 venues with an average rating of 4.4—the highest average in Burgos.
-La Cueva del Champiñón at 4.4 stars, 1,462 reviews, and La Quinta del Monje at 4.3 stars, 3,049 reviews, suggest this zone has become where Burgos eats when it's serious.
+The zone has 58% native-language reviews across 6 venues with an average rating of 4.4.
+La Cueva del Champiñón at 4.4 stars with thousands of reviews, and La Quinta del Monje at 4.3 stars with thousands of reviews, suggest this zone has become where Burgos eats when it's serious.
 It's not the Cathedral (pilgrimage), it's not Espolón (the walk).
 It's where you go to eat well.

 The Changing Face